ugan9eds/OMCS_CS7643_DL/README.md

 # OMCS_CS7643_DL
-This folder contains the final documentation required for this project.

-Names:
-Nilay
-Rachana
-Shruti
-Vijay
+This is the development branch for the project.
+We can develop on this branch before pushing the main branch.